visgl/luma.gl/docs/api-reference/resources/sampler.md

 Sampling parameters are applied during shader execution and control how values ("texels") are read from textures.

 Note that luma.gl automatically creates a default `Sampler` for each `Texture`.
 A texture's default sampler parameters can be specified creating the texture via `device.createTexture({sampler: SamplerProps}))`.
 Unless an application needs to render the same texture with different sampling parameters, an application typically does not need to explicitly instantiate samplers.

-Finally, a **Comparison sampler** is a special type of `Sampler` that compares against the depth buffer.
+Note that a **Comparison sampler** is a special type of `Sampler` that compares against the depth buffer.
 During comparison sampling, the interpolated and clamped `r` texture coordinate is compared to currently bound depth texture, and the result of the comparison (`0` or `1`) is assigned to the red channel.
-Specifying the `compare` sampler property creates a comparison sampler.
+Specifying the `type: 'comparison-sampler'` sampler property creates a comparison sampler.

 ## Usage